-The problem: travel insurance expiring while still travelling
+The problem: Travel insurance expiring while still travelling

-If you’re ‘already abroad’ then the policy is already void by the time you buy it.
+If you’re ‘already abroad’ and buy one of these policies, then technically it is void at the time of purchase.
 And yes, chances are you will be caught out even if you buy one of these policies ignoring this clause.
 So, what to do?

-Solution number one: ask for an extension
+Solution number one: Ask for an extension

 First, double check with your current insurance company to see whether they are willing to extend your policy.
 The majority of backpacker/working holiday insurance companies will not usually extend your original policy beyond 12 or 24 months total coverage.

 In fact, a fair amount will require you to be resident again in your home country for a certain period of time (say, 6 months) before you can be covered again.

-Solution number two – find a new provider
+Solution number two – Find a new provider

 It can sometimes be difficult to work out whether an insurance company requires the purchaser to be living in their home country to buy the policy.
 It will, however, be somewhere within the terms and conditions.